shadowaxe99/web-char/contribute.md

 # Where to Get Help
 If you run into problems or need help, check out our [discord](https://discord.gg/UYeQAUfaAX).

-Thank you for considering contributing to RealChar!
+Thank you for considering contributing to ElysiumInnovations!
 Your time and expertise is greatly appreciated by the community.